Killing (Super)Algebras Associated to Connections on Spinors: Introduction

 \section{Introduction}

 In both mathematics and physics, there are special sections of bundles of spinors known as \emph{Killing spinors}, although the term is used somewhat differently across disciplines.
-In Riemannian geometry, a Killing spinor on a spin manifold \((M,g)\) is a (nonzero) section \(\epsilon\) of a (complex) spinor bundle satisfying the equation

-for all vector fields \(X\), where \(\nabla\) is a lift of the Levi-Civita connection, \(\cdot\) denotes the Clifford action and \(\lambda\) is a complex constant.
-We will refer to such spinor fields \emph{geometric Killing spinors}.
-Various generalisations have been considered, including allowing \(\lambda\) to be a function \cite{Lichnerowicz1987} or replacing \(\lambda X\) on the right-hand side of the equation with \(A(X)\) where \(A\) is an endomorphism field of \(TM\).\footnote{ The term \emph{generalised Killing spinor} is most commonly used to refer to spinor fields \(\epsilon\) in the special case where \(A\) is \(g\)-symmetric \cite{Bar2005,Moroianu2014}, while the more general situation and in particular the \(g\)-skew case have also been studied \cite{Habib2012}.} The geometric context has also been generalised, for example by considering metrics with indefinite signature \cite{Bohle2003} as well as spinors in spin-\(\CC\) structures \cite{Moroianu1997} rather than spin structures.
+In Riemannian geometry, a Killing spinor on a spin manifold~$(M,g)$ is a non-zero section $\epsilon$ of a complex spinor bundle satisfying the equation~${\nabla_{\!X} \epsilon = \lambda X\!\cdot \epsilon }$ for all vector fields $X$, where $\nabla$ is a lift of the Levi-Civita connection, $\cdot$ denotes the Clifford action and $\lambda$ is a complex constant.
+We will refer to such spinor fields as \emph{geometric Killing spinors}.
+Various generalisations have been considered, including allowing $\lambda$ to be a function \cite{Lichnerowicz1987} or replacing $\lambda X$ on the right-hand side of the equation with~$A(X)$ where~$A$ is an endomorphism field of~$TM$.\footnote{The term \emph{generalised Killing spinor} is most commonly used to refer to spinor fields $\epsilon$ in the special case where $A$ is $g$-symmetric \cite{Bar2005,Moroianu2014}, while the more general situation and in particular the $g$-skew case have also been studied~\cite{Habib2012}.} The geometric context has also been generalised, for example by considering metrics with indefinite signature \cite{Bohle2003} as well as spinors in spin-$\mathbb{C}$ structures \cite{Moroianu1997} rather than spin structures.\looseness=-1

-In physics, a not-dissimilar notion of Killing spinors arises in supergravity theories as a condition for supersymmetry of bosonic solutions.
-Such solutions can be considered as Lorentzian spin manifolds (or generalisations thereof, see \cite{Lazaroiu2019,Lazaroiu2019_1}), typically with some some other ``background'' structure such as higher gauge theory data which induce differential forms on the base.
-Killing spinors are then spinor sections subject to a differential equation parametrised by the other background data.
+In physics, a not-dissimilar notion of Killing spinors arises in supergravity theories as a~condition for supersymmetry of ``bosonic'' backgrounds, i.e., those in which all fermions vanish.
+Such solutions can be considered as Lorentzian spin manifolds (or generalisations thereof, see~\cite{Lazaroiu2019,Lazaroiu2019_1}), typically equipped with some other ``background'' structure, such as higher gauge theory data, which induces differential forms on the base.
+Killing spinors are then spinor sections subject to a~differential equation parametrised by the other background data.
 For example, in 11-dimensional supergravity, the Killing spinor equation takes the form